We found shrub to be an extraordinary method to preserve and capture the unique and almost overwhelming flavor of quince.

 Shrub (also known as drinking vinegar) has a long tradition as a refreshing beverage going all the way back to the Colonial Era, but it actually originated a thousand years ago in the Middle East!
 Like our jams, shrubs are an excellent way to preserve the harvest of our gorgeous fruit when it is at it's most perfectly ripe.
 The vinegar and sugar both help to preserve and capture the fleeting fruit flavors while balancing each other out to make a sweet-tart syrup that a perfect base for a drink.
 Shrub is essentially a fruit-vinegar-sugar syrup.
 Mixed with sparkling water it's the most refreshing drink we've ever had.
 Of course, it's also great in cocktails.

 INNA shrubs can be stored at room temperature, and ideally away from direct sunlight.
-Shake before using - separation is natural!INGREDIENTS: organic apple cider vinegar, organic unrefined cane sugar, quince (grown using organic methods in Portola Valley, California)
+Shake before using - separation is natural!INGREDIENTS: organic apple cider vinegar, organic unrefined cane sugar, organic quince (grown in Watsonville, California)